 Pairing Sake with Food

 Umami is sake's superpower.
 Thanks to its high levels of amino acids, sake pairs with a wide range of foods.
 It's the perfect match for fermented ingredients like cheese and miso, as well as umami-rich shellfish.
 Fragrant and floral daiginjo makes a lovely aperitif, but fuller-bodied junmai-daiginjo can also work well with vegetable dishes such as spanakopita or starters like sashimi.
 Toast with a glass of sparkling sake or serve it at the end of the meal with strawberries and white chocolate.
 Crisp honjozo harmonizes with simple fish dishes and light seafood fare.
 Herbal and fruity ginjo and junmai-ginjo styles pair with oysters and heartier seafood dishes like Lobster Tails with Drawn Butter, or cured meats like Parma ham.
 Full-flavored nama-zake is a match for Tomato Salad with Lemon-Basil Vinaigrette or BLT Pizza, while juicy junmai-shu pairs with fried calamari, Roast Salmon with Chimichurri Sauce or grilled chicken.
-Robust and earthy junmai-shu made with less polished rice works with Texas barbecue, blue cheese or Mushroom & Butternut Squash Lasagna.
+Robust and earthy junmai-shu made with less polished rice works with Texas barbecue or blue cheese.
 Slightly sweet, lightly cloudy nigori-zake has an affinity for dishes like Spicy Thai Melon Salad.

 The Bottom Line